 Pass out handbills to residences and businesses in your area.
 You can start with your family and friends by telling them to help pass the message to potential clients and if they have any on their contact list that they would like you to meet.

 These days, it is quite easier to reach people through social media.
 You can open a Facebook page, or even a blog that can help to attract customers.
 The more marketing and advertising you do, the more clients will be approaching you for your services.

 Sell your services based on the quality of your work and don’t undercharge yourself.
 If your rates are too low, clients will think that your work is sub-standard and that you’re not experienced.

 Charging too high will lose potential clients too––most people needing cleaning services will have a limit on how much they can afford.

 To run a successful cleaning business, you must be serious about delivering good services to your clients.
 No client would like to call you again if you are not good at what you do.
 Also keep in mind that marketing will be the life blood of your company.

-Here is a free business plan for starting a cleaning service.
+Here is a sample business plan for starting a cleaning service.

 COMMERCIAL CLEANING SERVICE BUSINESS PLAN EXAMPLE

 The cleaning services industry is one whose growth is on the constant rise.
 Only in the past few years, the industry has seen a rapid increase in growth, which has now made experts come to the conclusion that the business will continue to see rapid growth rates in the future, and it will not be slowing down anytime soon.

 Very well, you must be interested in writing a business plan for your cleaning services business, and I believe you must have fulfilled all of the necessary requirements towards starting up this business.

 In this article, you will be presented with a simple and very practical cleaning services business plan sample which will be very useful towards helping you draft your own business plan.